Mitrephora weberi

 Mitrephora weberi is a species of plant in the family Annonaceae.
-It is native to The Philippines.
+It is native to the Philippines.
 Elmer Drew Merrill, an American botanist, first formally described the species and named it after Charles Martin Weber who collected the specimen that Merrill examined.

 Description

-Mitrephora weberi is a tree that can reach 8 meters in height.
+Mitrephora weberi is a tree that can reach 8 m in height.
 Its branches have lenticels.
-Its slightly leathery leaves are 10-18 by 4-8 centimeters.
+Its slightly leathery leaves are 10-18 by 4-8 cm.
 The leaves are smooth and shiny green on both surfaces.
-Its petioles are 7-10 millimeters long.
+Its petioles are 7–10 millimeters long.
 Its flowers are yellow with purple highlights.
 Its flowers have 3, oval-shaped sepals, 6 millimeters long, that come to a point at their tip.
 Its 6 petals are arranged in two rows of 3.
 The outer petals are 20 by 8 millimeters, hairy on their outer surface and smooth inside.
 The inner petals are 14 millimeters long and densely hairy on their inner surface.
 Its stamens are 1–1.2 millimeters long.
-Each flower has 12-15 ovaries that are smooth and 1–1.2 millimeters long.
+Each flower has 12–15 ovaries that are smooth and 1–1.2 millimeters long.
 Each ovary has about 12 ovules.